GPU-Accelerated Event Reconstruction for the COMET Phase-I Experiment: Introduction

-Inside the detector solenoid region (see Fig. \ref{fig:cdc} for its layout), the cylindrical drift chamber (CDC) is used as the detector to measure the momentums of electrons.
-Its inner and outer wall have the radius of 49.6 cm and 83.5 cm, respectively, while the space in between is filled with the wires and a gas mixture of helium and isobutane for the ionization of charged particles.
-A cluster of the ionized electrons, referred as a hit, drifts to the closest anode wire and its drift distance $(r)$ is obtained by measuring the drift time.
-Now that an exact path relative to the wire is not provided explicitly, the so-called left-right ambiguity happens about whether the hit was generated at the left or right side of the wire.
-Therefore, a ghost hit always persists at the opposite side of real one, and they are referred as a left and right hit through the paper. \\ Meanwhile, there are 4482 anode wires arranged across the eighteen layers where the radius of first layer is 53 cm and the gap between each layer is 1.6 cm.
-The wires are slightly tilted from the longitudinal axis by rotating them about their radial vectors.
-The tilting angle is about 0.07 radian and the tilting direction alternates between positive and negative signs for every layer.
+The wires are slightly tilted from the longitudinal axis by rotating them with respect to their radial vectors.
+The tilting angle is about 0.07 radian, and the tilting direction alternates between positive and negative signs for every layer.
 This configuration in stereo gives a resolution in the longitudinal position $(z)$ by calculating crossing points between the wires in adjacent layers.
-To obtain the momentum, the electron trajectory is reconstructed with a hypothetical track that connects the inferred positions of hits.\\ At both downstream and upstream ends of the CDC, trigger hodoscopes composed of 48 pairs of cherenkov detectors and scintillators are located to identify electron events.
-Their fast response provides a reference time for the drift time measurement.
-Out of the outer wall, there is a superconducting solenoid to apply the 1T magnetic field directing to the downstream, therefore, any charged particle in the CDC propagates with a helical trajectory.
-Around 32\% of the signal electrons that reach the trigger hodoscopes make multiple helix turns, as illustrated at Fig. \ref{fig:cdc}.
-Such multiple turn events put a challenge in the hit-to-turn classification because hits from different turns easily overlap in the same wire, as implied by Fig. \ref{fig:event_types}.
-This makes it hard to calculate $z$ position of a track since a highly combinatorial problem occurs in matching the fired wires from the same turn partition.\\ In this paper, we cope with the complexity of the multiple turn events by introducing a parallelization to accelerate the event reconstruction.
-The main idea is scanning the set of possible tracking seeds where a seed represents the initial position and momentum of the track ($(\vec{x}, \vec{p})_0$).
-A goodness of a seed is evaluated by extrapolating a track from the seed in inhomogeneous magnetic field and calculating a modified least square estimator based on the distances between the hits and the extrapolated track.
-The hits close to the extrapolated track were classified as hits belonging to it.
-The scanning and extrapolating processes were fully parallelized on the GPU device using CUDA (Compute Unified Device Architecture) which is a parallel computing platform \cite{CUDA}.
-Both of the consumer-grade and server-grade graphic cards were tested to measure speedups over the CPU with multi-threading.\\ The paper is organized as follows: The generalized parallelization schemes for GPU and CPU are described in Section \ref{sec:scheme}.
-Its detailed application to the simulated multiple turn events and event reconstruction results are explained in Section \ref{sec:application}.
-The performance of each device is benchmarked in Section \ref{sec:results}.
-Summary and outlooks follow in Section \ref{sec:summary}.
+To obtain the momentum, the electron trajectory is reconstructed with a hypothetical track that connects the inferred positions of hits.\\ At both the downstream and upstream ends of the CDC, trigger hodoscopes composed of 48 pairs of Cherenkov detectors and scintillators are positioned to identify electron events.
+Their fast timing response provides a reference time for the drift time measurement.
+Outside the outer wall, a superconducting solenoid applies a 1T magnetic field directed toward the downstream direction, which allows charged particles with momentum higher than 70 MeV/c to propagate in the CDC with a helical trajectory. \\ Around 32\% of the signal electrons and 47 \% of the DIO electrons that satisfy the momentum cut of $>70$ MeV/c make multiple helix turns before they reach the trigger hodoscopes.
+The multiple turn events challenge the hit-to-turn classification because hits from different turns easily overlap in the same wire, as implied by Fig. \ref{fig:event_types}.
+The complexity of the multiple turn events increases with the turn numbers since the number of wires and the average number of hits per wire increase together, as shown in Fig. \ref{fig:nHits_vs_nWires}.
+This makes it hard to calculate $z$ position of a track due to the enormous number of possible combinations in matching the hits from the same turn partition.\\ In this paper, we cope with the problem by introducing parallelization to accelerate the event reconstruction.
+The main idea is scanning the set of possible tracking seeds, where a seed represents the initial position and momentum of the track ($(\vec{x}, \vec{p})_0$).
+The goodness of the seed is evaluated by extrapolating a track from the seed in an inhomogeneous magnetic field and calculating the residual based on the distances between the hits and the extrapolated track.
+The hits close to the extrapolated track are classified as hits belonging to it.
+The scanning and extrapolating processes were fully parallelized on the NVIDIA GPU devices using CUDA (Compute Unified Device Architecture) which is a parallel computing platform \cite{CUDA}. \\ The paper is organized as follows.
+Generalized parallelization schemes for a GPU and a multi-threaded CPU are described in Section \ref{sec:scheme}.Their applications to the simulated multiple turn events and tracking performance are described in Section \ref{sec:application}.
+Section \ref{sec:results} addresses technical aspects of the parallelization by benchmarking consumer and server-grade graphic cards.
+A discussion follows in Section \ref{sec:discussion}.